 Anticipating a crush of interest for LumenoCity 2014, orchestra officials expanded the event to three nights, bought server space from Amazon.com and enlisted Ticketmaster to distribute the tickets, limiting them to 12,500 each night.

-Of those tickets, a quarter of them went in advance to subscribers and others who had purchased concert tickets the previous year.
+Of those tickets, a quarter of them went in advance to subscribers and those who had donated at least $250 to the orchestra.
 Ten percent went to Cincinnati and other Hamilton County libraries, along with charities and service organizations to redistribute to the needy and elderly clients they serve.
 The vast majority of the remaining 65 percent were available Monday morning to anyone lucky enough to click their way through to success.

 Pinelo couldn’t specify the number of tickets committed for the event’s sponsors, but said it represents a small fraction of overall tickets.
 Sponsors are paying the entire freight of the $1.2 million budget for LumenoCity.